pomahtik0/Contact-Zoo-at-home/README.md

 Represents action only within app.

-1. Unsigned User:
+1. Unauthorized User:
   - Watch pets;
   - Watch comments;
   - Watch companies etc;
   - Form PetCart, if possible, but no ordering.

-2. Signed User:
+2. Authorized User:
   - All above;
   - Leave comments.

 3. CustomerUser:
-  - Can do everything Signed User can;
+  - Can do everything Authorized User can;
   - But also make orders;
   - Look through his current orders;
   - Decline current order (with some refund logic);